copycopter/style-guide/README.md

 * Avoid `%q`, `%Q`, `%x`, `%s`, and `%W`.
 * Avoid conditional modifiers (lines that end with conditionals).
 * Avoid hashes as optional parameters.
 Does the method do too much?
+* Avoid including code and gems in source control that are specific to your development machine or process.
+Examples: `.rvmrc`s, file watchers, debuggers.
 * Avoid meta-programming.
 * Avoid monkey-patching core classes.
 * Avoid return unless required.